excelwithcorey/EV_Population/README.md

 | electric_range          | Range of EV                             | NUMERIC        |
 | base_msrp               |Retail price of EV                       | INTEGER        |

-When organizing my table information, I actively think about questions to understand the dataset more.

 ## Methods Used
 1. Data Cleaning and Wrangling: The first approach is to gather the data.
 Followed by cleaning the data to make sure NULL values and missing values are exposed to further utilize the data.